Sōtarō Station: History

 Sōtarō was opened as a signal box on the linking track.
 On 1 March 1947, Sōtarō was upgraded to a full station.
+The station has been unattended since 1972.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 Passenger statistics

 In fiscal 2015, there were a total of 144 boarding passengers, giving a daily average of less than 1 passenger.